IfThen2/Tutorials/collector.md

 ### Collecting into Maps

-In order to collect into a `Map`, we basically need to upgrade our accumulator into a higher order function, composed of three other functions.
+In order to collect into a `Map`, we need to upgrade our accumulator into a higher order function, composed of three other functions.
 These "sub" functions are:

 <h3 style="text-align: center;">Key Mapper</h3>